-As of November 15, 2015, Zune services will be retired.
-You will no longer be able to stream or download content to your device from the Zune music service.
-However, Zune devices will still function as music players and any MP3 content that you own on the Zune device will remain there.
-You’ll also be able to transfer music to and from your Zune player.
+As of November 15, 2015, Zune services have been retired.
+Streaming or downloading content to your device from the Zune music service is no longer available.
+However, Zune devices still function as music players, and any MP3 content that you own on the Zune device will remain there.
+You can also continue to transfer music to and from your Zune player.

 I have a Zune Music Pass subscription with 10 free tracks per month.
 What will happen to it?